Common Privet

 Colors

-Dark green semi-evergreen foliage, creamy white flower clusters, and glossy purplish-black berries
+Dark green foliage, creamy white flowers, and glossy black or dark purple berries

 Key Features